lsst-ts/ToO_utils/README.md

 # ToO_utils
-Utilities to support the ttarget of opportunity program
+Utilities to support the target of opportunity program